Muirey03/libimagepicker/README.md

 ### Adding libimagepicker into your tweak's prefs bundle:

-##### Images must be stored in a different plist to any other settings in your tweak!

 Add a new dictionary in your preference's specifier plist like this:
 ```
 		<dict>